 Ahoy Matey!
 Welcome to the first week of Camp Sunny Patch.
-This week your camp buccaneer will be starting summer off with a splash of pirate adventure.
+This week your camp buccaneer will be starting summer off with a splash, and a DIY backyard pirate adventure.

 - Plastic cup, a muffin tin or a container from the recycling bin

 - Child-Safe Scissors